 Postmates driver pay

-- You’re paid per mile and per minute
+- You’re paid a flat fee + per mile between pickup and drop-off + per minute

-- Receive 100% of tips.
+- You Receive 100% of tips.
 Customers can tip inside the app after the delivery is complete

-- $12/hour guarantees are offered in some cities.
+- Hourly guarantees are sometimes offered.
 You must accept 100% of requests to qualify

 - Blitz pricing, similar to Uber’s surge pricing, increases the delivery fees during peak hours